 Recently some jurisdictions have begun permitting IPR disputes to be privately settled between parties through arbitration.
 However, most of these states protect their public policy by imposing additional restrictions and laying down that an IPR arbitral award is binding only amongst the parties to the dispute and is not enforceable against the world at large, as a judgement is.
 Therefore, if in a patent infringement case, the validity of a patent is reaffirmed, such positive reassurance through an arbitral award cannot be furnished as proof in subsequent proceedings, cannot be used to enforce the patent against a different party, or be used as a deterrent to future invalidity proceedings.
 Hence, if an IPR owner aims to set precedent and strengthen its IPR through a favourable validity judgement in its favour, it should not opt for arbitration and should file a suit before the court.

-None of the arbitration acts of the UK provide for arbitration of IPR disputes.
+None of the arbitration acts of the UK provides for arbitration of IPR disputes.
 The IPR statutes as well, do not recognise arbitrability of IPR disputes.
 However, the UK Patents Act, 1977 provides for arbitration of a dispute arising due to rejection of a compulsory license application, or Crown use of a patent.
-A UK court has also stayed court proceedings in favour of arbitration in a dispute arising from a patent license agreement.
+A UK court has also stayed in court proceedings in favour of arbitration in a dispute arising from a patent license agreement.
 However, these arbitration awards are only binding on the parties involved in the arbitration and are not enforceable against the whole world.
 Therefore, a foreign award in an IPR dispute is most likely to be recognised and enforced by UK courts under the NY Convention.

-Supreme Court of Canada has expressly recognised the validity of using arbitration to resolve dispute arising in respect of copyright and its related transactions.
-Canada’s Quebec’s Act which relates to the professional status of artists in visual arts, crafts, literature, etc. and their contracts with promoters, states that unless expressly renounced, dispute arising out of such contracts could be submitted to arbitration with the consent of the parties.
+Supreme Court of Canada has expressly recognised the validity of using arbitration to resolve disputes arising in respect of copyright and its related transactions.
+Canada’s Quebec’s Act which relates to the professional status of artists in visual arts, crafts, literature, etc., and their contracts with promoters, states that unless expressly renounced, dispute arising out of such contracts could be submitted to arbitration with the consent of the parties.

-The general approach in Australia is that any dispute which can be determined by courts, is also arbitrable.
+The general approach in Australia is that any dispute which can be determined by courts is also arbitrable.
 However, the Supreme Court has held that patent and trademark registration and validity claims are to be determined by the public authorities of the state only.
 Therefore, contractual disputes arising in relation to IPR could be arbitrated but would bind only the parties inter se and could not be enforced on the authorities or the public at large.

 The Hong Kong Arbitration (Amendment) Ordinance, 2017 clarifies that disputes in relation to IPR are arbitrable and can be enforced inter se the parties to the dispute.
-The language in this Ordinance is very similar to Singapore’s IP (Dispute Resolution) Act, 2019 and hence it includes the following IP related disputes as arbitrable:
+The language in this Ordinance is very similar to Singapore’s IP (Dispute Resolution) Act, 2019, and hence it includes the following IP-related disputes as arbitrable:

 The Ordinance even allows for patent validity issues to be arbitrated.

-In summary, the trend in common law jurisdictions is to allow arbitration of IPR disputes, however the awards are only enforceable amongst the parties to the dispute and cannot be enforced against third parties.
+In summary, the trend in common law jurisdictions is to allow arbitration of IPR disputes, however, the awards are only enforceable amongst the parties to the dispute and cannot be enforced against third parties.
 Therefore, an award declaring a trademark to be invalid would not mean that the trademark owner cannot continue to use or enforce the trademark against other parties.
 The award would only preclude the owner from enforcing such an award against the opposite party to the dispute.